 The path to informed advocacy starts with education.

 The In-Sight Collaborative team is dedicated to convening some of the best educational resources available in one place where learners of all educational levels can access new information to expand their horizons.
-Scroll through our education page for talks, courses, articles, and books that will help shape the way you think about global health, humanitarian aid, and advocacy.
+Explore a combination of In-Sight Collaborative original content as well as materials developed by other partners or members of the forced migration network.

 Be sure to subscribe to our newsletter to get the latest alerts about webinars and program opportunities!

 A question we are frequently asked is, "how do I know my money is going to where it is needed most?"